maumac/COURSERA_GETTING_AND_CLEANING_DATA/README.md

         }
         myVec
 }

+# This is the main function, this function subjstracts the information from
+# the data sets and gives us back a data frame that includes the activities and
+# subjects.
+This way the next steps will be easier
 get_the_set <- function(x){
         train_widths <- rep(16,561)
         set <- read.fwf(x, widths = train_widths, header = F, buffersize= 100)